 Cancel after free trials

 When I started out my business, I didn’t have a lot of money to start off.
 So you can imagine what I did—signing up for all the freebies and free trials!
 But sometimes I was tempted to not drop out of the free trials hoping I could make good use of the app… and then ended up wasting money.
 Free trials are great for you to see if they’ll help you, but have the courage to cancel the subscription if you don’t see the results you hoped for.
+Setting a reminder on your calendar to reassess or cancel before the trial time is over can help you save or be wise with your money!

 Tip #10.
 You Do You